 One of the best employee benefits a company can offer is employer-sponsored health insurance.
 It has been shown that better health leads to increased productivity and mental well-being, which can translate to bottom-line growth.

-Currently, just around 50% of workers get insurance through their company, according to the Kaiser Family Foundation.
-The other 50% of people may not get insurance through their employer because it is too expensive or because their employer doesn’t offer health insurance at all.
+As of 2022, just over 50% of people get insurance through their company.
+The other remaining population may not get insurance through their employer because it is too expensive or because their employer doesn’t offer health insurance at all.

 In addition to basic health insurance, a company can offer health savings accounts (HSA).
 These allow employees the opportunity to put money into an account, have that money grow in value, then use it on healthcare expenses like vision, medical, and dental.
 There are annual limits employees can put into an HSA, but they’re extremely helpful for employees who encounter a medical emergency or have a procedure planned down the road that they want to save for.

-Companies can also offer extended health benefits, like mental health resources and fertility coverage.
+Companies can also offer extended health benefits, like mental health resources (discussed more soon) and fertility coverage.

 2. Retirement Savings Plans